dyrehauge/ResNav-Slide-in-top/README.md

 # ResNav-Slide-in-top
-A small responsive nav using 3D Transforms for maximum performance.
-This slides in from top.
+A small responsive nav, sliding down from the top.